4plus39/SerialPort-test/README.md

-# modem_test
+modem_test
+modem_test is a tool for communication from SUT serial port to modem.

+Installation
+Use the package manager pip to install pyserial.

+pip install pyserial

+execution:
+$sudo python main.py

 language:	Python 2.7.15rc1
-Function:	communicate serial port via modem

-Installation:
-$ sudo pip install pyserial

-Execute:
-$sudo python main.py